 Many thoughts will occupy your mind as you prepare for college.
 Will I make new friends?
 Will I fit in?
 Will I be academically able for my chosen course of study?
 You may also be worried about moving away from home.
-2020 has been an unsettling year with Covid 19 however all Universities and Colleges are doing their utmost to assist a smooth transition for Freshers.
+2020-2022 has been an unsettling time with Covid 19 however all Universities and Colleges are doing their utmost to assist a smooth transition for Freshers.
 Rest assured that most of your concerns will pass without too much complication and you will welcome a fresh start.

 Believe in your own ability

 You have come this far, don’t stop now.
 Things will seem very strange at first - new structures, new people, new system.
 You are not alone.
 Most students feel the same.

 Find out what your academic day demands of you such as: lectures, tutorials, demonstrations, laboratory sessions, study sessions and other interactions.
-Universities and Colleges are preparing to have face to face teaching for all students as far as is compatible with the prevailing social distancing guidelines at the time.
+Universities and Colleges may have a mix of online and in-person lectures in place but most will be in-person.
+Be sure to know where each class takes place.

 Read the Handbook